fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 test msm_correctness ... ok
 ```

-We can then benchmark the result to eliminate noise and get a better measurment.
+We can then benchmark the result to eliminate noise and get a better measurement.
 Below is the total time for the same measurement as above but repeated 10 times
 (the output of cargo bench in the
 [test\_fpga\_harness](test_fpga_harness/README.md)).
 This allows us to mask the
-overhead of transfering data to the FPGA and various host processing steps on
+overhead of transferring data to the FPGA and various host processing steps on
 the scalar inputs that can happen in parallel.
 This is also the required
 measurement outlined in the ZPrize specs.

 ```
 FPGA-MSM/2**26x4        time:  [20.404 s 20.504 s 20.621 s]
 ```

-We acheive a mean of 20.915s, which equates to **13.092** Mop/s
+We achieve a mean of 20.915s, which equates to **13.092** Mop/s
 ((4*2^26)/1000000)/20.504).

 ### Power

 AWS allows the average power to be measured during operation:

 ```
 sudo fpga-describe-local-image -S 0 -M
 ```